mparker2/mparker_phd_thesis/chapter_4/text.md

 \newpage

 Harkness & Mittermaier showed that sequences which are able to form a variety of G4s through combinatorial interactions of greater than four G-runs are more entropically favourable, and therefore higher melting temperatures [@Harkness2016].
-They termed these different conformations of the same locus different GDifferent PG4 registers can be formed in sequences where there are extra Guanines in some G-runs, allowing "sliding" [@Harkness2016], or where there are five or more G-runs in close proximity, where G4s could be formed from any four G-runs.
+They termed these different conformations of the same locus different "G-registers".
+Different registers can be formed in sequences where there are extra Guanines in some G-runs, allowing "sliding" [@Harkness2016], or where there are five or more G-runs in close proximity, where G4s could be formed from any four G-runs.
 We were interested to see whether template strand PG4s at the start codon proximal end of CDSs tended to have more registers, which might make them more stable.
 We therefore identified all overlapping PG4 register clusters using network analysis (Figure \ref{g4netx}a), and produced metagene profiles for clusters with only 1, 2-5, 6-20, or greater than 20 registers.
 We found that 64% of PG4 clusters on both the coding and template strands of CDSs had greater than one register.
 The largest number of registers for a single cluster was 3096.
 This cluster was made up of 329 two base G-runs and was able to form a maximum of 75 non-overlapping PG4s.
 To identify whether the number of G-registers formed by PG4 clusters varied by CDS position, we binned PG4s into metagene profiles (Figure \ref{g4netx}b).
 We did not find much variation in the percentage of PG4s with G-register number greater than one, on either strand, however (mean 64%, standard deviation 3.5% for both strands).

 \newpage